 free admission provided to non-members

 lobbying for public and / or charitable good causes or spreading political or religious beliefs.
-Please note that lobbying for members would be regarded as a business activity.
+Please note that lobbying for members would be

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.